 Each GPT partition has a unique identification GUID and a partition content type, so no coordination is necessary to prevent partition identifier collision.
 Each GPT partition has a 36-character Unicode name.
 This means that any software can present a human-readable name for the partition without any additional understanding of the partition.

-Where can I find the specification for GPT disk partitioning?
+Where to find the specification for GPT disk partitioning

 Chapter 5 of the Unified Extensible Firmware Interface (UEFI) specification (version 2.3) defines the GPT format.
 This specification is available at https://www.uefi.org/specifications.

 Basic disks are the most commonly used storage types with Windows.
 "Basic disk" refers to a disk that contains partitions, such as primary partitions and logical drives, usually formatted with a file system to become a volume for file storage.